nivas22/tango-eye-assessment/README.md

  Client side application libraries:
 - [ReactJS] - The state based framework for your Views
 - [React Router v4] - For routing to different paths
-- [NVD3, REACT CHART JS] - For showing charts
+- [REACT CHART JS] - For showing charts

 # Installation
 Node Version: v12.20.0^